 - Maintaining Books of Accounts

 - Incomes chargeable under Business and Profession

 - Expenses allowable from Business and Profession Income

-Guide: Income from Business and Profession
+- Computation of Taxable Income from Business and Profession

-Income from Business & Profession
+- TDS/Advance Tax on Income from Business and Profession

 - Even rendering services to others is considered as business.